rickcts/ai-practices/README.md

 ### Additional Resources

-For more information on LangChain, check out the [official documentation](https://langchain.com/docs) or join the community forums.
+For more information on LangChain, check out the [official documentation](https://langchain.com/docs).